 Draws a circle with X and Y as the centre and a radius R. LW is the width of the line used for the circumference and can be zero (defaults to 1).
 A is the aspect ratio which is a floating point number and defaults to 1.
 For example, an aspect of 0.5 will draw an oval where the width is half the height. - Displays a string starting at X and Y. ALIGNMENT is 0, 1 or 2 characters (a string expression or variable is also allowed) where the first letter is the horizontal alignment around X and can be L, C or R for LEFT, CENTER or RIGHT aligned text and the second letter is the vertical alignment around Y and can be T, M or B for TOP, MIDDLE or BOTTOM aligned text.
 The default alignment is left/top.
 An additional code letter can be used to rotate the text (see below for the details).
 FONT and SCALE are optional and default to that set by the FONT command.
 C is the drawing colour and BC is the background colour.
-They are optional and default to that set by the COLOUR command. - □ GUI BITMAP X, Y, BITS, WIDTH, HEIGHT, SCALE, C, BC Displays the bits in a bitmap starting at X and Y. HEIGHT and WIDTH are the dimensions of the bitmap as displayed on the LCD panel and default to 8x8.
+They are optional and default to that set by the COLOUR command. - Displays the bits in a bitmap starting at X and Y. HEIGHT, SCALE, C, BC Displays the bits in a bitmap starting at X and Y. HEIGHT and WIDTH are the dimensions of the bitmap as displayed on the LCD panel and default to 8x8.
 SCALE, C and BC are the same as for the TEXT command.
 The bitmap can be an integer or a string variable or constant and is drawn using the first byte as the first bits of the top line (bit 7 first, then bit 6, etc) followed by the next byte, etc. When the top line has been filled the next line of the displayed bitmap will start with the next bit in the integer or string. - □ POLYGON n, xarray%(), yarray%() [, bordercolour] [, fillcolour] Draws a filled or outline polygon with n xy-coordinate pairs in xarray%() and yarray%().
 If 'fillcolour' is omitted then just the polygon outline is drawn.
-If 'bordercolour' is omitted then it will default to the current default foreground colour.
+If 'bordercolour' is omitted then it will default to the current default foreground colour. - Draws an arc of a circle with a given colour and width between two radials (defined in degrees).
+Parameters for the ARC command are the x and y coordiantyes of the centre of the arc, the inner and outer radii, the start and end angles of the arc and the colour of the arc.
+The zero degrees reference is at the 12 o'clock posisition